evergreen-ci/evg-module-manager/docs/usage.md

 evg-module-manager disable --module wiredtiger
 ```

-## Performing git actions
+## Handling git branches

-Once a revision is found on the base repo, that revision can be used to perform
+Use `git-branch` command to work on branch related cases on base repo and any enabled modules.
-certain git operations.
 By default, a git checkout action will be performed to the revision
 in the base repository.
 However, the `git-branch --operation` option can be provided to change this
 behavior.